DrewWilliamsCRC/NetSuiteOauth-nodejs/README.md

-# NetSuite REST API Client
+# NetSuite REST API Client with OAuth 2.0

-A Node.js client for interacting with the NetSuite REST API using OAuth 1.0a authentication.
+A Node.js client for interacting with the NetSuite REST API using OAuth 2.0 authentication with the Client Credentials grant type.

 ## Setup